Eva Y.-H. P. Lee, PhD

 University of California, Irvine

-In 2012-2013, Dr. Lee will shift her research focus from microRNAs to circadian rhythm and breast cancer development.
-Circadian rhythms, commonly referred to as our body's "internal clock," are known to influence many physiological and biological functions, and there may be correlations between disruption of circadian clocks and cancer formation.
-Earlier studies suggest that variants in a family of genes, called PER, which are responsible for regulating the body's circadian rhythm, may increase an individual's risk of developing breast cancer.
-Dr. Lee's team will undertake a study to see how alterations in PER genes may influence breast cancer progression, as molecular mechanisms of PER genes deregulation in tumorigenesis are not well understood.
-In addition, Dr. Lee's team will examine how metabolic alterations may affect the onset of breast cancer, specifically how circadian disruption affects tumorigenesis in BRCA1 and p53 laboratory models.
-They will study how light cycle disturbance influences tumor progression and compare metabolic profiles to identify contribution factors.
-In addition, they will determine how depletion of circadian central player PER2 influences tumor development and tumor biology.
+In 2012-2013, Dr. Lee shifted her research focus from microRNAs to circadian rhythm and breast cancer development and found that a central circadian player, period 2, repressed the expression of a group of genes critical for tumor progression.
+Circadian rhythms, commonly referred to as our body’s “internal clock,” are known to influence many physiological and biological functions, and there may be correlations between disruption of circadian clocks and cancer formation.
+Earlier studies suggest that variants in a family of genes, called PER, which are responsible for regulating the body’s circadian rhythm, may increase an individual’s risk of developing breast cancer.
+Dr. Lee’s team will continue their study to see how alterations in PER genes may influence breast cancer progression, as molecular mechanisms of PER genes deregulation in tumorigenesis are not well understood.
+In addition, her team will continue to examine how metabolic alterations may affect the onset of breast cancer, specifically how circadian disruption affects tumorigenesis in BRCA1 and p53 laboratory models.

 Dr. Lee received her master's of science training in Developmental Biology at National Taiwan Normal University and PhD training in Molecular and Cellular Biology at the University of California, Berkeley.
 She was an assistant professor at the University of California, San Diego, and was then promoted to associate professor and professor ranks at the University of Texas Health Science Center at San Antonio.
 Her team relocated to the University of California, Irvine recently where she is now Chancellor's Professor.